Code4SA/old-code4sa.github.io/_posts/2015-04-16-feed-the-trolls.md

 Here is a short list of principles that I tried to follow when engaging with trolls, and I think you should to:

 1. Remember, you are in a public space, often using your real name.
-Be polite and curtious.
+Be polite and courteous.
 2. Decide what your objective is and keep it in mind.
 What are your arguments?
 What are you trying to achieve?
 3. Be zen.
 Grow a thick skin.
 People are going to be nasty.
 Only respond in a constructive way.
 4. Do *not* get involved in fights.
 Don't even engage in back and forth discussions (unless it is constructive).
 Have your say and move on.